 Rev 1: Corrected typos; clarified “non-AP” on some occurrences of (unqualified) “STA”

 Rev 2: Modified ID Query Response frame to be more extensible.
 Added a NOTE to recommend an “opt in” and user control over the ID response for any given network.

+Rev 3: Updates per Oct 12 teleconference review.

 Editing instructions formatted like this (with highlight) are instructions to the TGbh editor.